 Alfi Inc shares set to fall from record highs, 'meme stock' Torchlight sinks

-June 23 (Reuters) - Shares of software firm Alfi Inc (ALF.O) fell 10% in early deals on Wednesday after more than doubling in value in the previous session, in a move evocative of the so-called "meme stock" frenzy that has gripped equity markets this year.
+(Reuters) -Shares of software firm Alfi Inc fell 10% in early deals on Wednesday after more than doubling in value in the previous session, in a move evocative of the so-called “meme stock” frenzy that has gripped equity markets this year.

 Alfi’s stock was trading at around $14.65 per share by 5:26 a.m.
 ET after ending Tuesday’s session at a record high of $16.29, and was again among the most heavily traded stocks before the bell.